UCLeuvenLimburg/advanced-programming-topics/fp/fp-java.md

 }
 ```

-We've now hardcoded a specific function.
+We've now hard-coded a specific function.
 We can easily imagine other functions:

 ```java
 class IncrementingFunction